hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

   route: { cluster: ping-svc }
 ```

-As mentioned early, we have 2 services ping and pong.
+We have 2 backend services - ping and pong.
 Based on the URL matching with the prefix, we will route requests to right clusters.
 Now, let's talk about cluster.

 ```yaml
 clusters: